 - 1. The letter of application or similar document made by the faculty member requesting the midterm advancement. - 2.
 The divisional dean's letter of rationale outlining the case for denial of the midterm advancement sent to the dean of the College. - 3.
-Any relevant data and narrative that the divisional dean considered in his or her decision to deny the faculty member a midterm advancement.
+Any relevant data and narrative that the divisional dean considered in their Decision to deny the faculty member a midterm advancement.